garrandall/popular-music-data/tracks/no-chemise-please-gerry-granahan.md

 I was talkin' to the back of her head!
 No chemise, please, not for me, please
-Well you can take back the sack, leave it hangin' on the rack And bring a sweater back!---yeah
+Well you can take back the sack, leave it hangin' on the rack And bring a sweater back! yeah
-(instrumental interlude)

 Sure would like to find the creator
 Who covered up my baby in this tent
 He musta been a woman-hater